arianbarakat/portfolio2keyword/README.md

 ____

-## p2k Description
+## P2k Arguments

 The algorithm takes three arguments:

 * portfolio
     + The corpus as an python list
 * stopwords
     + A python set of stopwords (optional).
-If not provided, the function algorithm will use the standard set from the nltk module.
+If not provided, the function algorithm will use the standard set of stopwords from the nltk module.
 * tags
     + A python set of Part-of-Speech (POS) tags.
 Default is None, used if the user only wants to include keywords of a certain word-type.